ZupIT/charlescd/docs/get-started/first-deploy.md

 Here we will focus on the first approach with the following steps:

 1. Click on **Hypothesis** in the homepage left side bar;
-2. Fill the name with the new hypothesis on the **Create new hypothesis** field, at the bottom of the hypothesis list and press enter.
+2. Fill the name with the new hypothesis on the **Create new hypothesis** field, at the bottom of the hypotheses list and press enter.
 3. At the new created hypothesis board, click on **+Card** at the bottom of the **To do** list column;
 4. Type the name of your new card and press **enter**;
 5. Left-click on the card and associate it to a Module previously created.
 After this, a **branch with the name of the card will be created in the configured repository**;